digitranslab/jumpstart/docs/versioned_docs/version-2.6.0/how-to/access-users-location.md

 - **Save** the query and hit the fire button

-- As soon as you hit the fire button, the browser will prompt you to allow the permission to share the location access to ToolJet app.
+- As soon as you hit the fire button, the browser will prompt you to allow the permission to share the location access to JumpStart app.
 You'll need to **allow** it to return the location data

     <div style={{textAlign: 'center'}}>